hdk1983/HIDOS/README.md

 `MSDOS.SYS` is loaded on the host too.
 At least one FAT12 file system image or disk which contains `COMMAND.COM` is needed.
 It works on 32-bit Windows command prompt, MS-DOS, DOSBox and FreeDOS.

+`98_IO.EXE` is BIOS for PC-98.
+It can be booted by `98_BOOT.BIN` boot code only since it is relocatable binary including MZ header.
+Keyboard input routine converts function keys like `PC_IO.EXE`, but no applications use PC DOS like input -- 1st byte is NUL and 2nd byte is PC-98 key code.
+This BIOS does not provide KEY.TBL feature or INT DCH interface.
+Therefore, PC-98 DOS applications using INT DCH interface or other services provided by PC-98 MS-DOS do not work on this BIOS.
+1440KiB, 720KiB, 360KiB and 1232KiB floopy disk support is implemented but not tested.

 ## Boot on PC